-- operations research: efficient spatial optimisation of critical public resources, mixed quadratic programming
+- operations research: efficient spatial optimisation of critical public resources, mixed quadratic programming, pursuit/evasion

 - epidemiology: computational epidemiology, especially modeling disease-avoidant behaviour and general modeling

-- computer science: graph algorithms, sensor fusion computation, computer vision and deep learning
+- computer science: graph algorithms, sensor fusion computation, computer vision and deep learning, autonomous systems

 Selected research papers by Chris von Csefalvay